 Hard-copy versions of both texts should be available at the campus bookstore; if you have problems finding either text, please contact your instructor.

-There is not an electronic alternative for the Levandosky textbook, but the Licata textbook can be ordered in electronic form.
-Please go to the Materials section of Coursework and download the "instructions for Licata reader" link.
+There is not an electronic alternative for the Levandosky textbook, but the Licata textbook can be ordered in electronic form (click for instructions).

 Levandosky - Errata